Post-Accident Testing Sample Clauses

 AutoNDA by SimpleDocs

 Post-Accident Testing.
-All Employees Post-accident drug and alcohol testing may be conducted by the College for any employee when a work-related incident has occurred involving death, serious bodily injury or significant property/environmental damage, or the potential for death, serious bodily injury, or significant property/environmental damage, and when the employee’s action(s) or inaction(s) either contributed to the incident or cannot be completely discounted as a contributing factor.
+All Employees Post-accident drug and alcohol testing may be conducted by the Employer for any employee when a work-related incident has occurred involving death, serious bodily injury or significant property/environmental damage, or the potential for death, serious bodily injury, or significant property/environmental damage, and when the employee’s action(s) or inaction(s) either contributed to the incident or cannot be completely discounted as a contributing factor.
+Referral for post-accident testing will be made in accordance with Subsection 22.5 C, above.

 AutoNDA by SimpleDocs